ksun4176/GuildBuild_Discord/discord_bot/README.md

-# GuildBuild_API
+# GuildBuild_Discord
-The server that handles storing/fetching all information about your guild structure within your community.
+A bot to create their community structure straight within Discord.

 ## Contributing
-The server is created using Node.js and Express.
+The server is created using Node.js.
 The languages we are using are TypeScript, ...

 Once you've cloned the repository, install dependencies with `npm install`.